Smederevo Fortress explosion: Explosion

 The day of the explosion was a market day and the inhabitants of the surrounding settlements came to the city to trade.
 School certificates were also being given to pupils that day.
 The explosion happened around 2:10 PM, at the time the train for Velika Plana was passing by the fortress which was transporting workers home.
 According to witness statements, shots were heard first (which could mean that ammunition was set on fire first), followed by a large explosion about two minutes later.
 The explosion created a crater 50 meters wide and 9 meters deep and destroyed most of Smederevo.
 Window glass was cracked in settlements around Smederevo, and the tremor was felt in Velika Plana, Bela Crkva, Vršac and Belgrade.

 Among the victims were Milan Nedić's son, daughter-in-law and grandson.
 For the reconstruction of the city, the Commissioner Government appointed Dimitrije Ljotić, a lawyer from Smederevo and the president of Zbor, as the Extraordinary Commissioner for the Reconstruction of Smederevo.
 He brought 120 young members of his movement to Smederevo and organised a plan for the reconstruction of the city with them.

-It has been speculated that the explosion was caused by a discarded cigarette butt from a German soldier, an English plane flying over Smederevo or a local patriot.
+It has been speculated that the explosion was caused by a discarded cigarette butt from a German soldier, an English plane flying over Smederevo or a local terrorist.
 Another theory is that Soviet agent Mustafa Golubić, who was arrested two days later in Belgrade, was responsible for it.

 In 1973, a monument to the victims of the explosion was erected.
 The monument was sculpted by Selimir Jovanović, who had survived the explosion.